unixops/test1/docroot/sites/all/modules/contrib/optimizedb/README.txt

-Known issue on sites with Drupal - overgrowth table cache_form.
+Known issue on sites with Drupal - table cache_form overgrowth.
 The table stores the forms cache site and Drupal cache_form not clear when the Cron-tasks. cache_form may be large, in many times greater than the total size of all data in the database.
 Very often this problem, site owners know